Who doesn’t love the UK and its capital city, London?

 The country that gave us the Beatles; perhaps the greatest band of the 20th century, the Royals, Shakespeare, afternoon tea, British humor, fish and chips, cheddar cheese, Downton Abbey, and Love Actually, has something memorable to offer every type of traveler, especially first-time visitors.

-However, if you’re visiting London for the first time, as cool as it is, it can be overwhelming.
+However, if you’re going to London for the first time, as cool as it is, it can be overwhelming.
 It’s a big city and very spread out.
 Before you hit the streets it’s a good idea to have a plan and a few essential tips under your belt.

 Whether your plans include absorbing the history and culture or shopping and theater, I’ve got tips on the weather, wardrobe, the Underground, food and drink, and yes, the language, plus some ideas of what to see and do.